peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
-> - The problem of generating N random numbers with a given positive sum `sum` is equivalent to the problem of generating a uniformly distributed point inside an N-dimensional simplex (simplest convex figure) whose edges all have a length of `sum` units.
 > - Generating `N` random numbers with a given positive average `avg` is equivalent to generating `N` random numbers with the sum `N * avg`.
 > - Generating `N` random numbers `min` or greater and with a given positive sum `sum` is equivalent to generating `N` random numbers with the sum `sum - n * min`, then adding `min` to each number generated this way.
 > - The similar **Dirichlet distribution** models _n_ random numbers, and can be sampled by generating _n_+1 random [**gamma-distributed**](#Gamma_Distribution) numbers, each with separate parameters, and dividing all those numbers except the last by the sum of all _n_+1 numbers (see Devroye 1986, p.
 594).